postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 b)        its loss or theft is reported; or

-c)        its holder&#39;s firearm permit has been terminated or a decision on the withdrawal of the firearm permit comes into effect (Section 27).
+c)        its holder's firearm permit has been terminated or a decision on the withdrawal of the firearm permit comes into effect (Section 27).

 (6) The relevant police unit shall decide on terminating the validity of a European firearms pass if